Code-Institute-Submissions/Fitness-tracker-MS3/README.md

 With fitness industry scaling massively at the moment, the lists of future features could be endless, from infographic charts, to social interactions.

 - Social interactions, this fitness tracker could be adapted into a social platform where you can add friends, and follow each other for additional motivational purposes
-- Having a random selector on the imagery that uploads with your workout would be a great feature too rather than having one selected static image
+- Having a random selector on the imagery that uploads with your workout would be a great feature too rather than having one selected static image - i have tried to implement this, however i have struggled getting this to work, and due to the time of year, have found lack of support to get this issue resolved, and further understanding of the resolution.
 - I would like to integrate the website with additional sports watches and phone trackers to automatically upload once you have completed your workout
 - It would be great if we could have a data chart of tracking when a user is workout out too much or not enough, so it helps to set daily targets to hit
 - Gps tracking - would be able to track the users distance again this would probably work better by using a fitness tracking device, but also so you could implement maps into each users workout so they can see and potentially map out new routes if needed.